nikomatsakis/babysteps/babysteps/_posts/2023-05-09-giving-lending-and-async-closures.md

 }
 ```

 [^coll]: There is a subtle point here.
 If you are iterating over, say, a `&[T]` value, then the `Item` you get back is an `&T` and hence borrowed.
 It may seem strange for me to say that you get ownership of the `&T`.
-The key point here is that the `&T` is borrowed *from the collection you are iterating over* and not *from the collection itself*.
+The key point here is that the `&T` is borrowed *from the collection you are iterating over* and not *from the iterator itself*.
 In other words, from the point of view of the *Iterator*, it is copying out a `&T` reference and handing ownership of the reference to you.
 Owning the reference does not give you ownership of the data it refers to.

 ## Lending traits